 Ray has devoted most of the past decade to creating sculptures of figures, animals, and inanimate objects, often carved from solid blocks of stainless steel or other metals in a state-of-the-art process that combines skilled handwork with industrial technology.
 He works slowly, often spending years studying his subjects and sculpting different versions at various scales.
 His attention to detail is meticulous, the faintness or sharpness of each part carefully calibrated to guide the viewer’s attention around the work as a whole.

 Charles Ray (b.
 1953) grew up in Chicago and moved to Los Angeles in 1981, where he currently lives and works.
-His art has been featured in Documenta, three Venice Biennales, and five Whitney Biennials, and his sculptures have been the subject of two retrospectives.
+His art has been featured in Documenta, three Venice Biennales, and six Whitney Biennials, and his sculptures have been the subject of five retrospectives.
 The first was organized in 1998 by the Museum of Contemporary Art in Los Angeles and traveled to the Whitney Museum of American Art in New York, and the Museum of Contemporary Art in Chicago.
 The second was from 2014 to 2015 at the Kunstmuseum Basel and the Art Institute of Chicago.
-In 2019 a large exhibition of his plaster patterns was organized by the Reina Sofía in Madrid.
+In 2022, a solo presentation opened at The Metropolitan Museum of Art in New York as well as simultaneous solo exhibitions at the Centre Pompidou and Bourse de Commerce in Paris.